dokku/dokku/docs/deployment/methods/git.md

 git push dokku SOME_BRANCH_NAME:master
 ```

-In `0.12.0`, the correct way to change the deploy branch is to use the `git:set` Dokku subcommand.
+In `0.12.0`, the correct way to change the deploy branch is to use the `git:set` Dokku command.

 ```shell
 # on the Dokku host